To top of page

 In cases that we cannot confirm that the identified risks have been resolved, we will encourage them to undergo a SMETA audit and strongly urge them to make improvements.

 Regarding the above-mentioned potential risks that can be confirmed in Sedex, we also assess the management capability of our suppliers’ manufacturing sites in respect to the potential risks.
 Based on that, we engage with manufacturing sites, in particular sites with "high risk + low management capability" and work together with them to improve their management capability.
-As a result, from the start of these engagements with the suppliers in January 2021 to the end of May 2023, there were 266 manufacturing sites with at least 10% improvement in their management capability (29% of the total sites), which is an increase of 163 manufacturing sites since the end of January 2021.
+As a result, the management capacity of many manufacturing plants has improved since 2021, when we began reaching out to suppliers.
 Going forward, we will continue to engage our suppliers and promote improvement activities.

 In addition, we are working to clarify which plants have migrant workers (who are seen as being subject to a particularly high level of human rights risk) working there, as well as the number of migrant workers, and to confirm whether the issues that are specific to migrant workers are being actualized.

 We communicate directly with suppliers regarding issues identified in Sedex by third-party audits, and we check that these issues are corrected within six months of having been pointed out.
-Of a total of 303 important non-compliances specified as of the end of May 2023, we confirmed that 263 have been corrected.
-We will continue to engage with suppliers on the remaining non-compliances as we move ahead with remedial actions.
+Of a total of 544 important non-compliances specified as of the end of December 2024, we confirmed that 502 have been corrected.
+We will continue to engage with suppliers on the remaining non- compliances as we move ahead with remedial actions.

-More specifically, we have reviewed all Sedex SAQ responses regarding the following key human rights themes, and identified data indicating potential risks.
+More specifically, we have reviewed all Sedex SAQ responses under the former format regarding the following key human rights themes, and identified data indicating potential risks.
 At the same time, we have reviewed the findings of SMETA audits, to be check whether any potential risks have been actualized.
 In those cases, we engaged with the suppliers in question and confirmed the status of the corrective actions taken.
+With the new SAQ, we will continue to review and analyze responses and, in conjunction with audit findings, confirm the status of corrective actions taken when risks have become apparent.

 ● Child Labor

-4 instances of inadequate worker age records were also noted, but we have engaged the suppliers and confirmed that the recording methods have been corrected.
+In addition, 10 instances of inadequate worker age records and verifying documents were noted, but we have engaged the suppliers and confirmed that the recording methods have been corrected.

 ● Forced Labor